ObjectIsAdvantag/DEVWKS-2043/README.md

 # Linting OpenAPI documents

-This instructor-led lab will take you from zero to automatically analyzing OpenAPI documents, generating API changelogs and spotting breaking changes if any.
+This instructor-led lab will take you from Zero to analyzing OpenAPI documents with 'spectral' , generating API changelogs using 'oasdiff' and identifying breaking changes if any.

 <!-- toc -->